ivonunes/plumekit/docs/syntax/index.md

 # Syntax

 Plume syntax is deliberately small.
 Templates stay close to HTML, and the extra syntax is reserved for values, control flow, reusable components, resources and behaviour.
+This page covers the core language: output, expressions, conditionals, loops, filters, methods and attribute helpers.

 ## Output